-1.3.2 The power to set the WRIT, however, is only to come into force after a referendum has been held in which a majority of those casting their vote have voted in favour of its being SO.17 THE IMMINENT EXTENSION OF THE TAXING POWERS OF THE SCOTTISH PARLIAMENT 1.4.1 So at this stage, subject to the holding of a referendum the taxing powers of the Welsh Assembly in respect of Income tax are more extensive than those of the Scottish Parliament.
-That is not, however, likely to be the final position because the Smith Commission Report18 records that the Smith Commission agreed, in satisfaction of the promises made by the Conservative, Labour and Liberal Democrat Parties before the Scottish Independence Referendum, that the Scottish Parliament should have the power to set the rates of Income Tax and the thresholds at which they are paid for the nonsaving and non-dividend income of Scottish taxpayers and that there should be no restrictions on the thresholds or rates which the Scottish Parliament could set.19 1.4.2 The Scotland Bill 2015 currently before Parliament contains provisions to achieve this.20 17 Wales Act 2014 ss.12 - 14 A Report of the Smith Commission for Further Devolution of Powers to the Scottish Parliament: 27th November A Report of the Smith Commission for Further Devolution of Powers to the Scottish Parliament: 27th November 2014, paras.
-76 and 77 20 Scotland Bill 2015 Part 2 1.4.3 No similar extension of the powers of the Welsh Assembly in respect of Income Tax has been proposed by the Government but we have already seen that, subject to a referendum, the Welsh Assembly already has the power to alter the differentials between the Welsh Basic, Higher and Additional Rates independent of changes to the differentials between the UK Equivalent Rates although it does not have the power to alter, or change the number of, the Income Tax thresholds.
+1.3.2 The power to set the WRIT, however, is only to come into force after a referendum has been held in which a majority of those casting their vote have voted in favour of its being so.
+THE IMMINENT EXTENSION OF THE TAXING POWERS OF THE SCOTTISH PARLIAMENT 1.4.1 So at this stage, subject to the holding of a referendum, the taxing powers of the Welsh Assembly in respect of Income tax are more extensive than those of the Scottish Parliament.
+That is not, however, likely to be the final position because the Smith Commission Report records that the Smith Commission agreed, in satisfaction of the promises made by the Conservative, Labour and Liberal Democrat Parties before the Scottish Independence Referendum, that the Scottish Parliament should have the power to set the rates of Income Tax and the thresholds at which they are paid for the nonsaving and non-dividend income of Scottish taxpayers and that there should be no restrictions on the thresholds or rates which the Scottish Parliament could set.
+1.4.2 The Scotland Bill 2015 currently before Parliament contains provisions to achieve this.
+They are to come into force on such day as the Treasury appoints and will have effect in relation to a fiscal year beginning on or after that day and for subsequent fiscal years.
+Wales Act 2014 ss.12 - 14 A Report of the Smith Commission for Further Devolution of Powers to the Scottish Parliament: 27th November A Report of the Smith Commission for Further Devolution of Powers to the Scottish Parliament: 27th November 2014, paras.
+76 and 77 28 Scotland Bill 2015 Part 2 Scotland Bill 2015 Clauses 12(14) - (16) &13(15) An article in the Daily Telegraph said that the Scottish Secretary, David Mundell, 'was hopeful that responsibility for Income Tax bands and rates on earnings would be devolved for the start of the 2018/19 tax year'.30 1.4.3 Local taxation powers are already devolved to the Scottish Parliament.
+The CIOT has pointed out that the Commission on Local Tax Reform is currently exploring various alternative proposals for local taxation including the possible imposition of a local Income Tax.
+The CIOT has pointed out that a change to the system of local taxation in Scotland could create significant new interactions between Income Tax and the tax credits and benefits system.32 1.4.4 No similar extension of the powers of the Welsh Assembly in respect of Income Tax has been proposed by the Government but we have already seen that, subject to a referendum, the Welsh Assembly already has the power to alter the differentials between the Welsh Basic, Higher and Additional Rates independent of changes to the differentials between the UK Equivalent Rates although it does not have the power to alter, or change the number of, the Income Tax thresholds.